fpv-wtf/lua-sandbox/README.md

 ```
 ./start.sh
 ```

+This won't interfere with any package installations as everything is installed in /tmp.
+Since /tmp is an in-memory tmpfs this can affect your memory usage.

 ### Todo
 - Long press back to exit application
 - Figure out what to do with LVGL default input key logic (next/prev vs up/down/left/right)